How Many Potatoes Per Plant? 5 Best Tips To Increase Yield

 Alternatively, keep the seed potato in a drawer at room temperature.
 Please give them a three-day window to see whether they’ve begun growing.
 Planting a seed potato that has already sprouted from last year’s crop will increase potato yield.

 For best results, place seed potatoes 14 inches apart in ditches 2 feet apart.
-The plants won’t have enough area to develop a lot of spuds if the distance is narrower than what we advised.
+If the distance between the seed potatoes is narrower than what we advised, the plants may not have enough space to develop a large number of tubers.

-You may typically get 25 pounds of conventional ones for every pound of seed potato placed in the ground.
+On average, you can expect to harvest 25 pounds of conventional potatoes for every pound of seed potatoes planted.
 With correct management and weather conditions, a 10-foot row of tubers may produce 10 to 20 pounds of tubers.

 Potato Varieties